esteinig/dartQC/workshop.md

 ####Tutorial

-This more extensive workshop tutorial is meant to walk you through some of the steps of setting up an analysis environment and running *DartQC*.
+This workshop tutorial is meant to walk you through some of the steps of setting up an analysis environment and running *DartQC*.
 Mainly, this will involve setting up a Virtual Machine running Linux (Ubuntu), installation of dependencies and the (inevitable) pitfalls of running the program.
 Please do not attempt to install *DartQC* under Windows, unless you are rather experienced.
 It is much easier, faster and more worthwhile in the long run to set up a VM.

 ---
 ####1.
 Virtual Machine running Ubuntu